Tabsdrisbidmamul/VueMasterClass/README.md

 ## Section-5-Behind-the-scenes
 This section is monstly theoretical, where we go into how the Vue framework actually renders, keeps track of data and its lifecycle and lifecycle hooks available to us

+## Section-6-Components
+Here we go over Vue's interpretation of components